Make fall mornings better with a homemade pumpkin spice latte! Be your own barista and make an easy pumpkin spice syrup to add to your coffee drinks.

 Commonly known as the PSL, it combines the flavors of pumpkin pie by layering espresso, pumpkin spice syrup, steamed milk and whipped cream for a truly delightful seasonal treat.

 But it doesn’t stop there.
-Dunkin’ Donuts also has its own pumpkin spice latte that they bring out this time of year.
+Dunkin’ Donuts also has its own pumpkin spice latte that they bring out this time of year, and it’s not uncommon to see pumpkin-flavored coffee drinks on the menu of coffee shops everywhere.

 Another thing I love about pumpkin spice syrup is that you can use it in everything from coffee drinks to cocktails, like this pumpkin spice old-fashioned.